 - UI & UX

 All of the above is then compiled into a large folder with all interview transcripts/videos/audio files, written documentation, recorded brainstorming sessions, and prototype design files, as well as a final 1-2 page proposal which can be presented to any organizational decision makers.
 If need be, we can also include a Time and Cost based development proposal for future steps.

 At the end of week Zero, you’ll have a clear theoretical hypothesis ready to be tested.

 - Visual design

 - User testing

 - Skype calls

 If your organizational decision makers want to move forward with code development, the next stage will be a Minimum Viable Product (MVP).

-In this stage the idea is to create a product with a minimum set of features that is viable enough to test our key assumptions.
-The reasons why we recommend continuing with an MVP, is to be able to test a product hypothesis with minimal resources and get the product to early adopters as soon as possible.
+In this stage, the idea is to create a product with a minimum set of features that is viable enough to test our fundamental assumptions.
+The reasons why we recommend continuing with an MVP is to be able to prove a product hypothesis with minimal resources and get the product to early adopters as soon as possible.
 This way we see what they do and don’t like.
-This is the phase where we get feedback from an actual user.